teamapp-ai/teamapp-ai.github.io/repeating-tasks.md

 When do you want certain things done?
 When do you want the team focused and not interrupted?

-People matter.
-Small things matter.
-Team morale and culture decline if things start to get missed or "forgotten".
+The little things do matter.
+Team morale, culture and customer experience decline if things start to get missed or "forgotten".

-Regularly missing even routine things negatively impacts overall team culture and performance if left unchecked.

 With #team, you don't need to be there in person to see what is happening and what isn't.

 ## **learning & development**

-\#team changes the game here on three fronts.
+\#team changes the game for L&D on three fronts.

 1\.
 You can deploy L&D content to precisely the point when employees really need it - for the things they are about to do right now.
 You can even set that L&D content to must-be-viewed before certain initiatives can be done.